What Is Delta-8-THC?

 Delta-8, as an isomer CBD obtained from legal industrial hemp, falls into this category and is therefore legal federally in the United States.

-However, the DEA recently published an addendum to the 2018 Farm Bill stating that it’s illegal to produce tetrahydrocannabinols in any form synthetically.
-According to the rule, synthetically derived THCs are still schedule 1 controlled substance.
+However, the DEA recently published an addendum to the 2018 Farm Bill stating that it’s illegal to produce tetrahydrocannabinol in any form synthetically.
+According to the rule, synthetically derived THCs have still scheduled 1 controlled substance.

 As of now, it is not clear where delta-8-THC stands legally federally.
 In states, the legality can differ, so ensure you check your state’s laws before purchase.